fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 in parallel in a given browser, we do not anticipate problems on the texted NATs moving the ICE pacing to 5ms.

+TODO - length of open window for reply is shrinking

 # ICE Bandwidth Usage